barns/le-repertoire/README.md

 I also chose to leave the header / nav bar off this page which sacrifices a small amount of user navigation in order to better fit with the visual design I desired.
 The user is still able to easily find the information that they need as the elements below this image provide links to all of the available pages.

 I sourced high-resolution, visually striking images from [Unsplash](https://unsplash.com/) which has a permissive license allowing both commercial and non-commercial use with no permission.
 I have credited the photographers in this README.

+### Responsiveness
+I used a mobile-first process where I developed the site first to display properly on mobile devices, and then added media queries to scale-up where needed if the mobile site did not display properly on tablet, laptop and desktop devices.

+I used optimised images in a .webp format and served different-sized images to users based on the size of their display.
+Because of the mobile-first design, the default image served is the smallest available, and then media queries were used to serve larger images to devices with larger screens.
+As a general rule, for images expected to take up the whole width of the viewport (such as the index hero image), I used the following sizes:
+- Small (sm) 575px wide
+- Medium (md) 767px wide
+- Large (lg) 1439px wide
+- Extra large (xl) 1920px wide
+- Original (og) original resolution to account for extremely large devices such as ultrawide monitors

 ## Project Management
 I used GitHub projects to help me to manage the development of the site.
 Although I was working alone, this still made it easier to break down the development into manageable tasks, which I could prioritise and complete in a sensible order.